 Martin has come to take on the food collection and stores role with Micah Liverpool’s Food Bank.
 Much to the relief of the rest of the team Martin will now take responsibility for driving to pick up food, receiving donations at the Cathedral, organising the store room and taking food and supplies to both pantry sessions and Community Markets.

 Carly came to us in June, and her role is to manage and maintain all food aid activity.
 Carly has built great relationships with Micah Liverpools partners and all of our volunteers, including supporting the Micah Liverpool Volunteer programme.
 Carly has improved the efficiency at the food banks and has helped us build new relationships with donors.

-Nelson Pike – Food Aid Support Officer
+Nelson Pike – Food Aid Assistant

 Nelson joined the Micah Liverpool team in September 2020 and is supporting the foodbank through September 2021.
 Nelson comes to us after spending a year supporting Liverpool Cathedral through the Tsedaqah Community and is the latest in a long line of Tsedaqah Community members supporting Micah.

 Micah Liverpool is grateful for the support given by its partners and the communities we are part of.

 Micah Liverpool is a member of a Love Your Neighbour Hub with The Florence Institute (The Florrie) and St Michaels in the city, together we deliver Food Aid, employability and Money advice projects for our local residents.
 Being a member of the LYN Hub has allowed Micah Liverpool to continue and extend delivery of the Micah Liverpool Volunteer programme and support the Micah Liverpool Food banks through 2020 and 2021.

 Micah Liverpool is a member of the Feeding Liverpool who are an ecumenical group, which brings people together who are concerned about hunger and food insecurity in Liverpool.